JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 Agent\-specific properties are defined on each build agent and vary depending on its environment.
 Aside from standard properties (for example, `teamcity.agent.jvm.os.name` or `teamcity.agent.jvm.os.arch`, etc. – these are provided by the JVM running on agent) agents also have properties based on installed applications.
 TeamCity automatically detects a number of applications including the presence of .NET Framework, Visual Studio and adds the corresponding system properties and environment variables.
 A complete list of predefined agent\-specific properties is provided in the [table](#Agent+Properties) below.

 If additional applications/libraries are available in the environment, the administrator can manually define the property in the `<agent home>/conf/buildAgent.properties` file.
 These properties can be used for setting various build configuration options, for defining build configuration requirements (for example, existence or absence of some property) and inside build scripts.
-For more information on how to reference these properties, see the [Defining and Using Build Parameters in Build Configuration](configuring-build-parameters.md) page.
+For more information on how to reference these properties, see the [Defining and Using Build Parameters in Build Configuration](configuring-build-parameters.md#Defining+Build+Parameters+in+Build+Configuration) section.

 In the TeamCity Web UI, the actual properties defined on the agent can be reviewed by going to the __Agents__ tab at the top navigation bar __&lt;Agent&gt; | &lt;Agent&gt;__ page | the __Agent Parameters__ tab: